HCS HB 2536 -- WOMEN'S PROTECTION

 SPONSOR: Laubinger

-This bill adds definitions for "female", "male", and "sex" to a section of existing statutory definitions.
+This bill adds definitions for "female", "male", and "sex" to a Section of existing statutory definitions.

 During any activity or event authorized by a school or state institution of higher education where students share sleeping quarters, no student is permitted to share sleeping quarters with a member of the opposite sex, unless such persons are members of the same family.
 Additionally, in any other facility or setting in a school or state institution of higher education where a person may be in a state of undress in the presence of others, school personnel must provide separate, private areas designated for use by persons based on their sex, and no person is permitted to enter these private areas unless he or she is a member of the designated sex.
 A state institution of higher education that offers housing for students must provide students the option to be housed only in a single-sex educational housing space with persons of the same sex.

-An individual who, while accessing a restroom or changing room designated for use by their sex, encounters a person of the opposite sex in that restroom or changing room has a private cause of action for declaratory and injunctive relief against the covered entity if the covered entity:
+An individual who, while accessing a restroom or changing room designated for use by their sex, encounters a person of the opposite sex in that restroom or changing room has a private cause of action for declaratory and injunctive relief against the covered entity if the covered entity: (1) Provided the person permission to use a restroom or changing room of the opposite sex; or

-(2) Failed to take reasonable steps to prohibit the person of the opposite sex from using the restroom or changing room of the opposite sex.
 An individual who is required by the covered entity to share sleeping quarters with a person of the opposite sex has a private cause of action for declaratory and injunctive relief against the covered entity.
 All civil actions brought pursuant to this section must be initiated within two years after the violation occurred.

 Additionally, current law prohibits any student from competing in an athletic competition that is designated for the biological sex opposite to the student's biological sex as stated on the student's official birth certificate or other government record.
 This provision is set to expire on August 28, 2027; this bill removes that expiration.